 Specific surgical goals and techniques will depend on the cause and duration of your loss of function.
 Surgery can restore movement by powering damaged nerves with other functioning nerves or weakening nerves, which are counterproductive to normal facial movement.
 Some patients may need nerve or muscle grafts from the face or other parts of the body to restore function based on the activity level of their facial nerves and muscles and the duration of time since the loss of function.
 There are many different treatment options available, so Dr. Brittany Leader will be able to truly customize your care plan based on your needs and goals.
 Facial reanimation may require only one surgery, but based on your treatment plan, some patients may require two operations, typically separated by nine to 12 months.

-Most facial reanimation surgery is performed on an outpatient basis.
+Most facial reanimation surgeries are performed on an outpatient basis.
 Some more complex surgical procedures may require a one to two-night hospital stay.
 Normal activities may be resumed in four weeks.
 Dr. Leader will recommend specific facial exercises and may recommend a specialized facial movement therapist to assist in your recovery.

 Advances in microsurgery and recent developments in the understanding of post-facial paralysis nerve recovery have produced techniques and results not previously possible.
 Some patients may see immediate results, but for many patients, it can take up to a full year to see the final results while the nerves fully heal from the procedure.

-Our facial movements convey our humanity and are essential to our physical, mental, and emotional health.
+Our facial movements convey our thoughts and feelings and are essential to our physical, mental, and emotional health.
 At Illuminate Plastic Surgery, helping you is our passion.
 We’re here, serving Palo Alto, San Jose, and the entire Bay Area.

 There will be some discomfort, but most post-surgical pain is well controlled with OTC pain relievers.
 Dr. Leader, however, can also prescribe stronger medication as needed and appropriate.